A Selection of Easy To Prepare Spanish Dishes

 Finely chop the ham and parsley

-The spits are made out of a piece of bamboo, a cut in half and shaped rather like a knife with a longer thinner pointed end, it is best to keep the bamboo spits in cold icy water before use.
+The spits are made out of a piece of bamboo, a cut in half and shaped rather like a knife with a longer thinner pointed end, it is best to immerse the bamboo spits in cold water before use.

-The Sardines ( other fresh fish such as Sea-Bass can be cooked in the same way ) should be laid out in trays a few hours before cooking with an ample amount of good quality sea salt sprinkled over them, this is not only for taste but will harden the sardines slightly which makes them easier to feed on the spits.
+The Sardines should be laid out in trays a few hours before cooking with an ample amount of good quality sea salt sprinkled over them, this is not only for taste but will harden the sardines slightly which makes them easier to feed on the spits.

 Leave plenty of time from lighting the fire to cooking to allow the flames to die down, the carbon or wood is ready when it the fire takes on more of white colour and there are no flames.